 \section{Methodology}

-The methodology employed in the research followed a structured data mining process, encompassing data acquisition, multi-level integration, preparation, modeling, and evaluation.
+The research methodology employed a structured data mining process encompassing data acquisition, multi-level integration, preparation, modeling, and evaluation.
 The entire workflow was implemented in Python, utilizing libraries such as Pandas for data manipulation and Scikit-learn for machine learning modeling~\citep{10.1145/3689737}.
 The full pipeline is detailed in Algorithm \ref{alg:full_pipeline}.